-Prerequisite(s): ENG 122 or ENG 125 or written permission of the department chairperson
+Prerequisité(s).
+ENG 122 or written permission of the department chairperson

 An advanced writing course designed especially for the students majoring in the various A.S. and A.A.S. curricula (with the exception of business majors).
 Enhances students' skills for technology communication projects with particular emphasis on informal and formal report writing.
 It emphasizes clarity, conciseness, objectivity and practicality of style.